AndreNicolai/pupil-docs/developer-docs/unity.md

 ### Pupil Capture/Service setup

+As of late February 2018 and with release version 0.5, either Pupil Capture or Pupil Service needs to be started by the user.
+(Before, it was possible to let Unity do this automatically by setting the path to the corresponding executable.)
 My personal recommendation is to start development with Pupil Capture, as it gives the most options for feedback if things are not set correctly or if something goes wrong.
-Once everything is working as intended, Pupil Service is a good solution to minimize the windows on screen.
-In our case, one or two eye windows, depending on your setup
+Once everything is working as intended, Pupil Service is a good solution to minimize complexity on screen.
+In our case, one or two eye windows depending on your setup plus the new Service GUI

 ![Eye Window](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/EyeWindow.png)